MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 Github issue:  [Issue 23055](https://github.com/MaterializeInc/materialize/issues/23055)

 We plan to build an AWS S3 sink, in which we write to an S3 bucket under the end user's control.
 We'll need to integrate with AWS IAM so that our users can grant their Materialize region the ability to write to their desired S3 bucket.

 Integration with AWS IAM would also be useful for facilitating IAM authentication with the following existing source types:

 - PostgreSQL on AWS RDS
 - Kafka on AWS MSK

 While we support AWS RDS/MSK today via traditional username/password authentication, many users prefer to use AWS IAM with these services, as it eliminates the need to manage additional user accounts/passwords.

 ## Success Criteria
-- Be able to create an AWS connection using either AWS credentials or by using the [AssumeRole API](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)
+- Be able to create an AWS connection using either AWS credentials or by using the [AssumeRole API](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).
+- Be able to check that the AWS connection is valid or not using `VALIDATE CONNECTION`.

 ## Solution Proposal
 Allow users to create an AWS CONNECTION with AWS Credentials or AWS IAM AssumeRole.